 Buddhist Climate Action Network

-Recognizing that climate change is very much a part of Buddhist ethics and right action, Still Mind Zendo decided in 2015 to join the Buddhist Climate Action Network.
+Recognizing that addressing climate change is very much a part of Buddhist ethics and right action, Still Mind Zendo decided in 2015 to join the Buddhist Climate Action Network.
 We are now connected with other sanghas and Zen centers throughout the U.S. and the world that care about this issue, which affects us all.

 At Still Mind, we come to climate practice not from a secular point of view, but from the spiritual imperative to follow the Buddha's dictum, Do no harm.
 We encourage attention to mindfulness around everyday personal choices that impact the climate.

-Roshi Janet's new essay "Plastic, Zen, and Mindfulness," published in the 2016 book What's Wrong with Mindfulness (and What Isn't), illustrates how paying attention to ecological issues in daily life can powerfully impact not only the world, but one's Zen practice, too.
+Roshi Janet's essay "Plastic, Zen, and Mindfulness," published in the 2016 book What's Wrong with Mindfulness (and What Isn't), illustrates how paying attention to ecological issues in daily life can powerfully impact not only the world, but one's Zen practice, too.

 Below is a list of some daily choices we can make to lessen our harm to the natural world.